 Vive Quad Cane with Lightweight Adjustable Staff

 This is my favorite four pronged cane for people looking for a basic, “does the job” type of quad cane.
-Everything about it simple to set up and simple to use.
+Everything about it is simple to set up and simple to use.

-It can be used in the right or left hand by loosening the knob and spinning the base to the proper side.
-You want the narrower side closest to the user’s body.
 It’s also safe to use on virtually any surface, indoors or out, with the high traction design on its feet.
 Each prong is capped with a rubber tip that won’t mark up any surfaces but will give you added stability and security.

 The offset handle is also very comfortable and secure, but I particularly like it because it comes with an added wrist strap for extra stability.

 I also like this product because it’s very lightweight – less than 2 pounds – even though it’s made out of heavy-duty anodized aluminum.
-This makes it corrosion resistant, weatherproof, and durable while staying lightweight enough for everyday use.
+This makes it corrosion-resistant, weatherproof, and durable while staying lightweight enough for everyday use.

 Ez2care Adjustable Lightweight Folding Quad Cane